 Cumulative effects to the human environment through this action would be minor.
-The cumulative effects from setting the gray triggerfish ACTs, ACLs, commercial and recreational management measures, have been analyzed in the environmental impact statement (EIS) for Amendment 30A (GMFMC 2008) and the environmental assessment for a 2012 interim rule (NMFS 2012).
+The cumulative effects from setting the gray triggerfish ACTs, ACLs, commercial and recreational management measures have been analyzed in the environmental impact statement (EIS) for Amendment 30A (GMFMC 2008) and the environmental assessments for a 2012 interim rule (NMFS 2012) and for Amendment 37 (2012).
 The cumulative effects of actions to the reef fish fishery have been analyzed in the EISs to previous amendments (GMFMC 2008, 2011a, 2011b), and are incorporated here by reference.
-The effects of setting the proposed gray triggerfish management measures in Amendment 46 are most closely aligned with the effects from setting gray triggerfish ACTs, ACLs, rebuilding plan, minimum size limits, and AMs in Amendment 30A (GMFMC 2008) and an interim rule that set 2012 ACLs and established a recreational in-season AM.
-These analyses found the effects on the biophysical and socioeconomic environments to be positive because they would ultimately restore/maintain the gray triggerfish stock at a healthy level and allows the maximum benefits in yield so that commercial and recreational fishing opportunities to be achieved.
-However, short-term negative impacts on the fisheries' socioeconomic environment have occurred and are likely to continue due to the need to limit directed harvest.
-These negative impacts can be minimized by selecting measures that would provide the least disruption to the fishery while maintaining harvest levels consistent with the rebuilding plan.
-For the recreational sector, this would mean using combinations of bag limits, minimum size limits and closed seasons to minimize disruptions, and for the commercial sector by using a trip limit.
-However, because gray triggerfish are not targeted by most reef fish fishermen, any such effects would be expected to be minor.
+The effects of setting the proposed gray triggerfish management measures in Amendment 46 are most closely aligned with the effects from the actions in Amendment 37 (GMFMC 2012), which established a rebuilding plan, set gray triggerfish ACTs and ACLs, modified the minimum size limit, and established AMs.
+The effects are also closely aligned with an interim rule that set 2012 ACLs and established a recreational inseason AM.
+The analyses for these actions found the effects on the biophysical and socioeconomic environments to be positive, because they would ultimately rebuild the gray triggerfish stock to a sustainable level that allows for maximum benefits in yield and commercial and recreational fishing opportunities.
+However, short-term negative impacts on the socioeconomic environment have occurred and are likely to continue due to the need to limit harvest.
+These negative impacts can be minimized by selecting measures that would provide the least disruptions to fishing activities while maintaining harvest levels consistent with the rebuilding plan.
+For the recreational sector, this would mean using combinations of bag limits, minimum size limits, and closed seasons to minimize disruptions.
+The trip limit is being increased for the commercial sector.
+Since gray triggerfish are not targeted by most reef fish fishermen, any such effects would be expected to be minor.